metascape/stateful_jobs/README.md

 ```

 Your Model now has been equiped with following methods: `extract!`, `execute!` which automatically enqueue your job on resque.
-While a job is processed its state is set to 'running'.
+While a job is processed its state is set to `running`.
 Finished job's states are set depending on their return value.
-A Sucessfully performed job's (return true) state becomes 'done'.
-If a Job returns false, its state is set to 'failed'.
-Errors raising an Exception result into an 'error' state.
+A Sucessfully performed job's (returns true) state becomes `done`.
+If a Job returns false, its state is set to `failed`.
+Errors raising an Exception result into an `error` state.

 Prepare your Controller: